semasuka/blog/_posts/2019-02-10-list-in-python.md

     Now we are in Ruyigi

 We have a sequence of provinces found in Burundi and are stored in a list.
-The for loop will traverse the list and print each element in the list one by one.
+The for loop traverses the list and print each element in the list one by one.

-Now let's see when we have a list of lists
+Now let's see when we have a list of lists.

 ```python